-Creating a theme and a branded look for a fundraising event, gala or a conference is an important first step when your goal is to spark interest, raise awareness and appeal for contributions.
+Creating a theme and a branded look for a fundraising event, gala or conference is a crucial first step toward sparking interest, raising awareness and eliciting contributions.
 Below are several key factors to consider when setting out to achieve your fundraising goals.

 1. Develop an Engaging, Relevant Event Theme

 An event theme is the overarching title that encompasses all aspects of the event.
 The event theme is expressed through the graphics and messaging on every bit of branding and correspondence before, during and after the event.
 Themes for events should be simple and concise.
-By involving your graphic design team from the beginning you can bring more conceptual creativity to the theme development process.
-Typically it’s best that the theme of an event be a singular statement or thought.
-For example, Bonds of Courage, a non-profit that supports military troops and veterans, produced an indoor spin class fundraising event.
-The theme was “Cycle for Courage: An Indoor Cycling Fundraising Event” In those few words prospective participants and contributors had all the information they needed in order to make a decision about whether to participate.
+By involving your graphic design team from the beginning, you can bring more conceptual creativity to the theme development process.
+Typically, the theme of an event should be a singular statement or thought.
+For example, Green Vale School, the largest co-ed private school on Long Island, NY, for pre-nursery through 8th grade, was celebrating its 100th anniversary.
+Their theme, Party of the Century, captured the excitement and glamour of their centennial gala.
+The school was founded in 1923, so the gala paid homage to the Roaring Twenties and used Art Deco design throughout its branding to evoke a sparkling feeling of history and celebration.

 2. Design the Look and Feel

-In addition to the visual elements, you will have the written and verbal talking points that should reflect upon the theme.
+In addition to the visual elements, create written and verbal talking points that reflect the theme.
 Serious, light-hearted, analytical or other relevant language that appropriately ties into the theme will enhance your chances of a successful fundraiser.

 3. Design Inspiring Sponsorship Opportunities

 One big factor in helping potential sponsors get excited about your cause is to show them how their logo will be placed on your event’s marketing materials.
 Sponsors should want to be associated with your event and be exposed to the attendees.
-In the photo below, we provided a small mood board and visuals that depicted the Cycle for Courage event and sponsors’ logo placement opportunities.
+For one of our client’s events, the Cycle for Courage, we provided a small mood board and visuals that depicted a sponsor’s logo placement opportunities.
 We clearly labeled where specific levels of sponsorships would be featured.
 The mood board helped potential sponsors see their potential logo placement.

-Another important factor with sponsorship opportunity packets is to clearly list all of the benefits of participation as well as statistics and demographics of the anticipated attendees.
-If an advertising media buy is in place, list the viewership, impressions and demographics of those relevant to potential sponsors.
+Another important factor with sponsorship opportunity packets is to clearly list all of the benefits of participation, as well as statistics and demographics of the anticipated attendees.
+If an advertising media buy is in place, list the viewership, impressions, and demographics relevant to potential sponsors.

 4. Share a Clever Save-the-Date

 Since a save-the-date will be the first interaction with potential attendees, make a great first impression.
-Share a realistic budget with your graphic designer so they can properly suggest a cleverly branded solution.
+Share a realistic budget with your graphic designer so they can suggest a cleverly branded solution that fits your needs.
 A special mailer, email blast, or flyer that shares your event’s date and time is a worthwhile investment to get people talking about your event.

 5. Inspire with Your Event Invitation or Flyer